Density of Selmer ranks in families of even Galois representations, Wiles' formula, and global reciprocity: The global setting

-it follows that $f|_{\ker\overline{\rho}} \neq 0$.
+We conclude that $f|_{\ker\overline{\rho}} \neq 0$.
 Hence $f$ cuts out a nontrivial extension $K_f$ of $K$ unramified outside $S$.
-Since $f|_{G_p}=0$ for all $p\in S$, all the primes in $S$ split completely in $K_f$.
+Since $f|_{G_q}=0$ for all $q\in S$, all the primes in $S$ split completely in $K_f$.
 In particular, the extension $K_f/K$ must be unramified everywhere.
 But since the class group of $K$ is trivial, there are no unramified extensions of $K$. \end{proof}